Assented to 2001-11-01

 (b) the day on which a regulation made under this Act that has the same effect as the interim order comes into force;

-(c) one year after the interim order is made or any shorter period that may be specified in the interim order, unless the effective period is extended by the Governor in Council; and
+(c) one year after the effective date of the interim order or any shorter period that may be specified in the interim order, unless the effective period is extended by the Minister of Transport or the Governor in Council;

 (d) the day that is specified in the order of the Governor in Council, if the Governor in Council extends the effective period of the interim order.